selkkie/nodebb-plugin-sso-discord-alt/README.md

 1. Create an application -- https://discordapp.com/developers/applications/me
 2. Ensure the application's URI ends with `/auth/discord/callback`
+3. Create a bot for your application
-3. Fill in the id and secret for the application via the NodeBB admin control panel (under "Social Authentication")
+4. Fill in the id, secret, and bot token for the application via the NodeBB admin control panel (under "Social Authentication")

 ## Local Testing URL Override

 I've added a setting in the admin panel that allows a workaround when testing local setups.
 Localhost isn't a valid OAuth URL, so to bypass this you can use [http://lvh.me](http://lvh.me), which will always resolve to 127.0.0.1.
 Just enter http://lvh.me:4567 (or whatever your port number is).
+(Don't forget to add lvh.me to your application URI in the discord application settings as well!)

+## To Do
+* Clone and upload avatar locally instead of linking to Discord server
+* Fix bug where existing users can't associate
+* Make Discord handle information viewable from profile

 ## Acknowledgements